MicrosoftDocs/Hololens/hololens/hololens-insider.md

 #### USB NFC reader support

 USB-CCID (Chip Card Interface Device) compatible NFC FIDO2 readers with USB base class ‘0B’ and subclass ‘00’ are supported.
 Please refer to [Microsoft Class Drivers for USB CCID Smart Cards](/previous-versions/windows/hardware/design/dn653571(v=vs.85)) for details on Microsoft class driver for USB CCID devices.
+To determine if your NFC reader is compatible with HoloLens, you may either refer to the documentation provided by the reader's manufacturer, or use the Device Manager on your PC, as follows:

+1. Plug in the USB NFC reader to a Windows PC.
+2. In Device Manager, locate the reader device and right click on it and select Properties.
+3. In Details tab, select "Compatible Ids" properties, check if "USB\Class_0b&SubClass_00" is in the list.

 Whether you sign into a device you have used before or a new device, please follow these steps to sign in with an NFC reader: